Since 2011, we've helped more than 5 million visitors understand Medicare coverage.

 The more expensive way to cover the gaps in traditional Medicare is to buy a Medigap policy, which generally costs anywhere from a minimum of $25/month to more than $200/month to cover out-of-pocket costs for Parts A and B. That’s on top of premiums for Medicare Parts B and D (prescription drugs).

 The payoff is maintaining unlimited access to all healthcare providers who accept Medicare – which almost all providers do — as well as potentially lower out-of-pocket costs when you need medical care.
+You also won’t need to worry about prior authorization, as that’s very rarely used with Original Medicare4 (Medigap plans pay out-of-pocket costs for services covered by Original Medicare, so they don’t apply prior authorization rules).
 Here’s more about choosing between Medigap and Medicare Advantage.

 Medicare can pull you out of the coverage gap

-Although the transition from expanded Medicaid to Medicare can be financially challenging, eligibility for Medicare will likely come as a welcome relief if you’ve been in the coverage gap in one of the 11 states that have refused to expand Medicaid.
+Although the transition from expanded Medicaid to Medicare can be financially challenging, eligibility for Medicare will likely come as a welcome relief if you’ve been in the coverage gap that still exists in nine states that have refused to expand Medicaid.

 Being in the coverage gap means you have an income below the federal poverty level.
 Once you transition to Medicare – so as long as your assets don’t disqualify you – you’ll be eligible for the most robust MSP, which covers Original Medicare’s premiums, deductibles, and coinsurance.

-Even if your assets do make you ineligible for an MSP, you could still enroll in Original Medicare or a zero-premium Medicare Advantage plan and pay just $164.90/month in premiums in 2023.
+Even if your assets do make you ineligible for an MSP, you could still enroll in Original Medicare or a zero-premium Medicare Advantage plan and pay just $174.70/month in premiums in 2024.

-Although the asset tests in most states might still put an MSP or full Medicaid coverage out of reach once you transition to Medicare, the option to have health coverage for under $165/month is far better than the alternatives that exist for most people under age 65 in the coverage gap.
+Although the asset tests in most states might still put an MSP or full Medicaid coverage out of reach once you transition to Medicare, the option to have health coverage for just the cost of Part B (under $175/month in 2024) is far better than the alternatives that exist for most people under age 65 in the coverage gap.

 In most states, unsubsidized premiums for ACA-compliant coverage are three times a high for a 64-year-old versus a 21-year-old, and people in the coverage gap are not eligible for any financial assistance with their coverage.
 (Low-income Americans in states with coverage gaps should be aware of the minimum income requirement for ACA marketplace subsidies and make every good-faith effort to estimate an income that lifts them out of the gap.)